randspy/cppVideoStoreKata/README.md

 videostore
 ==========

-The videostore example from Martin Fowler's Refactoring in C++.
-Not solved yet.
+The videostore refactoring kata from Martin Fowler's Refactoring in C++.
+Can be used for testing skills or simple fun.
+It is not solved.
+You should do it by yourself.